fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 One of the best things WebAasembly offers is being a compilation target instead of just another programming language.
 This has the potential to help a lot of non-JS developers get involved with web development.
-WebAssembly also has its text version called...guess what?
-WebAssembly Text, or WAT for short (official docs at Mozilla [here](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
+WebAssembly also has its text version called...
+You got it, WebAssembly Text, or WAT for short! (official docs at Mozilla [here](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 It can be compiled to the binary format using [wabt](https://github.com/WebAssembly/wabt).

 **WARNING**: This article assumes that you already know how to load and use WebAssembly binaries.